Groundwork is helping people connect with nature. Take a look at our FREE upcoming events and click for more information.

 Volunteering roles at Cheapside Community Hub (Worksop)

-We have four volunteering roles at Cheapside Green Community Hub, to help us look after the site and organise events for the whole community to enjoy!
+We have four volunteering roles at our Cheapside Green Community Hub in Worksop, to help us look after the site and organise events for the whole community to enjoy!

 Click on the roles to find out more: